npolley/CircumSpectrum/src/RADAR/README.md

 # RADAR analysis pipeline overview

-This README summarizes the main analysis flow in the RADAR project, from RNA-seq–based flux inference all the way to fingerprint anatomy with High-Activity / Low-Activity (HA/LA) graphs:
+This README summarizes the main analysis flow in the RADAR (Rapid Assessment of Differentially-Active Reactions) project, from RNA-seq–based flux inference all the way to fingerprint anatomy with High-Activity / Low-Activity (HA/LA) graphs:

 > **run_imat → RADAR_xCheck → build_fingerprints → HA/LA graphs**